jasonuc/usermakertui/README.md

 ### **Why Real-Time Feedback in TUIs?**

-The real power of `usermakertui` is showing how **real-time feedback** can transform the user experience in terminal applications.
+The purpose of `usermakertui` is showing how **real-time feedback** can transform the user experience in terminal applications.
 By giving users immediate validation, error handling, and visual cues, you can make your TUIs as intuitive and user-friendly as modern graphical apps.

-### **Open Source & Contributions**

-`usermakertui` is open source and free to use.
-Feel free to explore, adapt, and share your modifications.
-Contributions are welcome — fork the repository, make your improvements, and open a pull request.